 Using the mounting template supplied with the compass, make the cutout in your chosen location and mount as instructed above (Mounting the Compass).
-Note: If you cannot access the compensation rods from below you need to allow for easy removal of the compass during compensation. (see Compensation instructions below).
+For all HF-79 models, loosen but do NOT remove the single screw in the rear of the dress-bezel.
+Lift the rear of the dress-bezel and slide it forward to remove it from the compass.
+When mounting and compensation are completed, replace the dress-bezel.
+Note: If you cannot access the compensation rods from below you need to allow for easy removal of the compass during compensation.
+(See Compensation instructions below).